Find Affordable College Courses

 Pittsburgh, PA

 Carnegie Mellon University ranked #6 on this year’s Best Urban Studies Schools list.
-Located in the city of Pittsburgh, Carnegie Mellon is a private not-for-profit college with a fairly large student population.
+Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit school with a fairly large student population.

 Full Urban Studies at Carnegie Mellon University Report